xiaodongliang/extract-view.and.data.api/README.md

    starting from the parent 'yellow' square to the child dependency.
 4. Once all files are uploaded on your local server and connections/dependencies are correct, give a bucket name, and submit the project to the Autodesk server for translating your file to a lightweight WEBGL format.
-5. After the translation completed successfully, move you mouse over the project thumbnail and press the 'Explore' button,
+5. After the translation completed successfully, move your mouse over the project thumbnail at the bottom of the page and press the 'Explore' button,
-6. Press the 'Download' button to download your 'bubbles' files.
+6. On the new page, press the 'Download' button to download your 'bubbles' files.
 7. You are done with translation and extraction.

 Viewing 'bubbles' offline using Node.js